 General Admission Prices

-When it comes to visiting the Berlin Zoo, there are different admission prices based on age and ticket type.
+If you go to the Berlin Zoo, you have to pay according to your age and ticket type.
 Here is an overview of the general admission prices:

-It’s important to note that these prices are subject to change, so it’s always a good idea to check the official Berlin Zoo website for the most up-to-date information.
+We like to point out that these prices are only indicative and might change so we recommend to check the official Berlin Zoo website for updated information.

 Additional Expenses